ome/bioformats/docs/sphinx/formats/options.rst

-Additional Reader options
+Additional reader options
 =========================

-Some Readers have additional options which can be used to inform how Bio-Formats reads files in that format.
+Some readers have additional options which can be used to inform how Bio-Formats reads files in that format.

 Available options